centreon/centreon-documentation/en/releases/introduction.md

 #### New calculation methods

-We've improve our service mapping capability (Centreon BAM extension) by adding new status calculation methods.
+We've improved our service mapping capability (Centreon BAM extension) by adding new status calculation methods.

 IT Service or App. modeling was hard to understand mainly because the only